5/5 - (1 vote)

 Investment banking began in the 1860s with the establishment of Jay Cooke & Company, one of the first issuers of government bonds.
 In 1863, the National Bank Act was passed to create a national currency, a federal banking system, and make public loans.
 However, at this time not all states had yet formally joined the union.
 In Oklahoma territory, which did not become a state until 1907, Muskogee mayor H.B.
 Spaulding resigned in 1902 from his position as vice-president of the Territorial Trust and Surety Company, after his Spaulding Mercantile Company was given the charter to found a private bank.

-Similarly in 1903 several more private banks were founded.
+Similarly, in 1903, several more private banks were founded.
 One contemporary banker from Oklahoma defending the vitality of these private non-US banks did note that a small number of bank failures had resulted from a “dip in deposits due to partial crop failure”.

 In 1913 the Federal Reserve was established and began executing monetary policy.
 The Great Depression saw the separation between investment and commercial banking known as the “Glass-Steagall Act”, but the Act was repealed in 1991 leading to the 2008 financial crisis.

-What are the united states banking regulation history?
+What are the United States banking regulation history?

-1791- The first bank of the united states established
+1791- The first bank of the United States established

-1811- The first banks charter renewed
+1811- The first bank charter renewed

 1816- The Second Bank Received a Charter